AryRosvall/domainInformationWebView/README.md

 Search all the domains that are in the database.

+- It is made with ReactJS
+- Use it in your phone, it's responsive!

 ## Next steps

 - Add authentication to get the user's past searches